iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Subgradient and Subdifferential Definition.md

 **Remarks**:

-* The regular subgradient is convex, because it's a part of a cone.
+* ~~The regular subgradient is convex, because it's a part of a cone~~. **I think it's true but we need better arguments here**

-* The theorem highlighted the geometric interpretations of subgradient and the generalized subgradient, and the same definition can be generalized to just Subgradient of convex function.
+* The theorem highlighted the geometric interpretations of subgradient and the generalized subgradient, and the same definition can be generalized to just Subgradient of a convex function.

 * Take note that, for functions that are more pathological than usual, it's possible that there doesn't exists any vector of the form $(v, -1)$ in the normal cone of $\text{epi}(f)$ at the point $(x, f(x))$ and in that case, the generalized subgradient is $\emptyset$.
 Finally, a vector that fits the format of $(v, -1)$ guarantees it to be strictly facing downwards in $\mathbb E \times \mathbb R$.
 One of such example where subgradient doesn't exist even inside of the domain of the function would be the non convex function $-|x|$ at the point $x = 0$.